BTR-80

-The BTR-80 (бронетранспортёр) is an 8×8 wheeled amphibious armoured personnel carrier (APC) designed in the USSR.
+The BTR-80 (бронетранспортёр) is an 8×8 wheeled amphibious armoured personnel carrier (APC) designed in the Soviet Union.
 It was adopted in 1985 and replaced the previous vehicles, the BTR-60 and BTR-70, in the Soviet Army.
 It was first deployed during the Soviet–Afghan War.

-The BTR-80 was developed into the larger BTR-90.
+The BTR-80 was developed into the larger BTR-90 in the early 1990s.

 Description

-The Soviets based the BTR-80 on the BTR-70 APC, which itself was based on the BTR-60.
+The BTR-80 is based on the BTR-70 APC, which itself was based on the BTR-60.
 It has a single 260-hp V-8 turbocharged water-cooled diesel engine, an improvement over the twin gasoline engines installed in the BTR-60 and BTR-70 vehicles.
 The reconfigured rear portion of the hull accommodates the new, single engine.
 The Soviets removed the roof chamfers of the modified BTR-70, raised the rear, and squared off the rearward-sloping engine compartment.

 Standard equipment includes TNPO vision blocks, TNP-B and TKN-3 optical devices for the driver and commander, an OU-3GA2M infrared search light, six 81 mm smoke grenade launchers 902V "Tucha", a radioset (R-173 or R-163-50U), an intercom, and hydrojets for amphibious propulsion.